awsdocs/amazon-sns-developer-guide/doc_source/deploy-event-storage-backup-pipeline.md

 # Tutorial: To Deploy and Subscribe the Event Storage and Backup Pipeline<a name="deploy-event-storage-backup-pipeline"></a>

 This tutorial shows how to deploy the [Event Storage and Backup Pipeline](sns-fork-pipeline-as-subscriber.md#sns-fork-event-storage-and-backup-pipeline) and subscribe it to an Amazon SNS topic\.
-This process automatically turns the SAM template associated with the pipeline into an AWS CloudFormation stack, and then deploys the stack into your AWS account\.
-This process also creates and configures the set of resources which comprise the Event Storage and Backup Pipeline, including the following:
+This process automatically turns the AWS SAM template associated with the pipeline into an AWS CloudFormation stack, and then deploys the stack into your AWS account\.
+This process also creates and configures the set of resources that comprise the Event Storage and Backup Pipeline, including the following:
 + Amazon SQS queue
 + Lambda function
 + Kinesis Data Firehose delivery stream